cg-tuwien/VulkanWorkshop/README.md

 * You'll find a lot of helpful information in the [Vulkan specification](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html)

 **Tasks**
 * Implement reflections in the fragment shader!
-To enable this, you will have to make several changes to the application.
+Also reflect on the current application structure --- which changes do you have to make in order to enable that?
 * There is an optional/bonus task about the 300 prepared command buffers from [Part 2](https://github.com/cg-tuwien/VulkanWorkshop/tree/part2)

 **Navigation**